AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/consent-and-preferences.md

 >[!NOTE]
 >
->In order to create a dataflow, you must already have an authenticated account with the [!DNL OneTrust] source.
-See the tutorial on [creating a [!DNL OneTrust] source connection in the UI](../../ui/create/consent-and-preferences/onetrust.md) for more information.
+>In order to create a dataflow, you must already have an authenticated account with the [!DNL OneTrust Integration] source.
+See the tutorial on [creating a [!DNL OneTrust Integration] source connection in the UI](../../ui/create/consent-and-preferences/onetrust.md) for more information.

 ## Getting started